San Damiano Monona

 Fire and Wonder Highlights:

 • Winter Serenity: Take a peaceful candlelit walk through the woodland area and stroll the property.
+If you have snowshoes or x-country skis, feel free to bring them.

 • Sunset Splendor: Witness a stunning sunset over Lake Monona with the Madison skyline as a backdrop.